amp180/2017_property/README.md

 A real estate auction api and client library, written in Java and Jax-Rs.

-Writted by Adam Pegman and Mark Dunne as an assignment for DCU's Concurrency and Distributed Programming module.
+Writted by Adam Pegman and Mark Dunne as an assignment for an Assignment.

 # To run
 Compile using the script and deploy to Tomcat.